FirelyTeam/firely-docs-firely-terminal/CommonScenarios/XML-JSON-Conversion.rst

 XML to JSON and vice versa
 ==========================

-With Torinox you can save a FHIR resource either as JSON or XML.
+With Firely Terminal you can save a FHIR resource either as JSON or XML.
 This also allows you to convert from one format to the other.
 Here are some examples.

-In order to allow you to perform multiple operations on a resource, Torinox works with an internal stack where you push your resources to.
+In order to allow you to perform multiple operations on a resource, Firely Terminal works with an internal stack where you push your resources to.
 In case of converting to another format, you just have to save those resources from the stack to the preferred format.